UnknownHackerX/Logan/README.md

 # Loganbot

-A modular Telegram bot running on python3 with an sqlalchemy database, with some extra fun.
+A modular Telegram bot running on python3 with an sqlalchemy database, with some extra fun KEK .